 2. Determine Your Staffing Requirements

 What is the minimum number of staff members and volunteers required to perform each activity or cover each station?
-(Also identify the maximum number of volunteers a station can handle, in case you're dealing with small spaces or a limited amount of equipment.)
+Also, identify the maximum number of volunteers a station can handle if you’re dealing with small spaces or limited equipment.

 3. Identify Roles and Responsibilities for Each Station

-Write clever, specific descriptions for each role, and identify any key qualifications for the person who fills it, so you know who you need to find.
+Write clever, specific descriptions for each role, and identify any key qualifications for the person who fills it so you know can identify individuals in the recruiting process.

 4. Determine Shift Lengths

 How long will you require your volunteers to work?
-Keep in mind the type of the event and the nature of the task as well as the volunteer's own limitations.
-A perk for volunteering at certain events might be getting in free, so you want to ensure the person has time to enjoy the event after the shift.
-In other cases, a volunteering task might be strenuous, or the weather might be challenging, so keeping the shifts shorter could help attract volunteers and keep them happy as they work.
+Consider the type of event, the nature of the task, and the volunteer’s limitations.
+A perk for volunteering at certain events might be getting in free, so you want to ensure the volunteer has time to enjoy the event after the shift.
+In other cases, a task might be strenuous, or the weather might be challenging, so shorter shifts could attract volunteers and keep them happy as they work.

 5. Allow Staff and Volunteers to Select Their Own Shifts

-This is a time-saver for you: instead of gathering everyone's schedule and trying to coordinate them all, let the volunteers self-regulate by signing up for the time slots that work for them.
-They might also be allowed to choose a role that suits them (within their qualifications and any prior volunteer screening you completed).
+Instead of gathering everyone’s schedule and trying to coordinate them all, let the volunteers self-regulate by signing up for the time slots that work for them.
+They might also be allowed to choose a role that suits them (within their qualifications and any prior volunteer screening completed).
+This is a huge time-saver and minimizes miscommunication between your organization and volunteers.

 6. Keep Shifts and Other Details Visible Online and Via A Mobile App at All Times

-To learn more about InitLive and how it will streamline your event staff scheduling process, visit our features page!
+To learn more about Bloomerang Volunteer and how it will streamline your event staff scheduling process, visit our features page!